bb-io/docs/src/content/docs/apps/OpenAI.mdx

 - **Chat** given a chat message, returns a response.
 You can optionally add a system prompt and/or an image.
 Also you can add collection of texts and it will be added to the prompt along with the message.
 Also you can optionally add Glossary as well.
 Useful if you want to add collection of messages to the prompt.
 - **Chat with system prompt** the same as above except that the system prompt is mandatory.

-### Assistant
+### Translation

-- **Message assistant** sends a message to a pre-configured assistant.
-It will execute the assistant and return its message.
-The assistant action can accept up to 10 files as input. **Note**: If you want to read the attached files make sure your assistant has _Retrieval_ enabled.
+- **Translate** translate file content retrieved from a CMS or file storage.
+The output can be used in compatible Blackbird interoperable actions.
+- **Translate text** given a text and a locale, tries to create a localized version of the text.

-### Localization (pre-engineered)
+### Editing

+- **Edit** Edit a translation.
+This action assumes you have previously translated content in Blackbird through any translation action.
+Only looks at translated segments and will change the segment state to reviewed.
-- **Post-edit MT** given a source segment and NMT translated target segment, responds with a post-edited version of the target segment taking into account typical NMT mistakes.
+- **Edit Text** given a source segment and translated target segment, responds with an edited version of the target segment taking into account typical mistakes.

+### Review

 - **Get translation issues** given a source segment and NMT translated target segment, highlights potential translation issues.
 Can be used to prepopulate TMS segment comments.
 - **Get MQM report** performs an LQA Analysis of the translation.
 The result will be in the MQM framework form.
 The dimensions are: terminology, accuracy, linguistic conventions, style, locale conventions, audience appropriateness, design and markup.
 The input consists of the source and translated text.
 Optionally one can add languages and a description of the target audience.
 - **Get MQM dimension values** uses the same input and prompt as 'Get MQM report'.
 However, in this action the scores are returned as individual numbers so that they can be used in decisions.
 Also returns the proposed translation.
-- **Translate text** given a text and a locale, tries to create a localized version of the text.

-- **Get localizable content from image** retrieves localizable content from given image.

-### Content repurposing
+### Repurposing

-All actions can take: Target audience, locale, glossary, tone of voice and any additional prompts

-- **Repurpose content** repurposes content to a specific target audience.
-- **Summarize content** creates a summary of content.
+- **Summarize** summarizes files and content (Blackbird interoperable) for different target audiences, languages, tone of voices and platforms.
+- **Summarize text** summarizes text for different target audiences, languages, tone of voices and platforms.
+- **Repurpose** repurpose files and content (Blackbird interoperable) for different target audiences, languages, tone of voices and platforms.
+- **Repurpose text** repurpose text for different target audiences, languages, tone of voices and platforms.

+> Summarize actions extracts a shorter variant of the original text while repurpose actions do not significantly change the length of the content.

-### Glossary extraction
+### Glossaries

 - **Extract glossary** extracts a glossary (.tbx) from any (multilingual) content.
 You can use this in well in conjunction with other apps that take glossaries.

-### Audiovisual
+### Audio

 - **Create transcription** transcribes the supported audiovisual file formats into a textual response.
 - **Create English translation** same as above but automatically translated into English.